Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 TODO Image

 You can create simple touch pads by using stripped wires.
-To create real pads you can use self-adhesive aluminium tape to create the pad and connect the wire to it.
+To create real pads you can use self-adhesive aluminum tape to create the pad and connect the wire to it.
 Since it is a capacitive technology you can cover your self created touch panel with thin non-conductive materials.

-Dependend on your touch pads it might be necessary to adjust the sensitivity.
+Dependent on your touch pads it might be necessary to adjust the sensitivity.
 Use the Brick Viewer Software to play around with it by changing the value until you have found a satisfying sensitivity.
 To take over the entered value press "Recalibrate".